• Individual Investor

 Mutual funds regularly buy and sell securities in their portfolios based on the decisions their portfolio managers and analysts make to meet fund objectives.
 This activity can result in capital gains (and sometimes losses).
 The gains are then passed along to mutual fund shareholders in the form of capital gain distributions.

 Mutual funds are required to pay out any capital gains the portfolio has realized each year to its shareholders.
 Like dividends, capital gain distributions can be made in cash or reinvested into your account.
+With a Thrivent mutual funds account, you can set this up to happen automatically.

 The rest of the story